 What Can an Employer Ask About Your Disability When You Apply for a Job?

 Before an employer offers you a job, he is prohibited from asking you questions that are likely to reveal information about your disability.
 This includes the following:

 - Asking questions about a particular disability, like “Do you have a heart condition?”

 - Asking questions about “major life activities” not related to the job, such as “Have you been able to take care of yourself at home?”

 - Asking most questions about prescription drug use.

 Your employer can require a post-offer, pre-employment medical examination or inquiry.
 However, the information must be kept confidential, and all applicants in the same job category must be asked the same questions and otherwise treated the same way.
 If an employer withdraws a job offer based on the exam or inquiry, he must prove that the reasons are “job-related and consistent with business necessity.”

 Did your employer ask you questions about your disability in a job application or interview?
 You may have a claim for compensation under FEHA.
-Call me at 949-679-9909 to schedule a free, no-obligation case evaluation.
+Talk to an Orange County employment litigation attorney at 949-679-9909 to schedule a free, no-obligation case evaluation.